mbzadegan/FreeBSD_Linux_HPC/UBUNTU_HPC_Optimization.md

 ### 1. **Update Your System**

-Start by ensuring that your system is fully up to date.
+Start by ensuring that your system is entirely up to date.
 You can do this by running the following commands:

 ```bash
 sudo apt update && sudo apt upgrade -y